AdobeDocs/campaign-classic.en/help/campaign/using/marketing-campaign-monitoring.md

 # Monitoring marketing campaigns {#monitoring-marketing-campaigns}

+Campaigns can be monitored using tracking at campaign, delivery and execution levels.

 ## Tracking a campaign {#tracking-a-campaign}

 For each campaign, the **[!UICONTROL Tracking]** tab lets you view all jobs and their statuses.
 The following information is accessible via this sub-tab: